 What can I use it for?

 California poppy can ease nervous tension.
-It is beneficial to help bring about sleep if taken before bedtime.
-If one is feeling tired and wired it can help calm and bring about a state of relaxation.
-It can ease spasm in the gut and muscular aches so can be used after a hard day’s physical labour.
-It is non-addictive.
+It is beneficial to helps bring about sleep if taken before bedtime.
+When one is feeling tired and wired, it can help calm and bring about a state of relaxation.

 California poppy has a long tradition of use in Western herbal medicine for calming the nervous system and has been used for states of unrest such as insomnia, nervous agitation and mild to moderate pain.
 It can be used for any such presentations in children too including over-excitability.

 California poppy is an excellent nervine that is energetically both cooling and relaxing.
 This combination of properties offers a perfect antidote to a hot and wired system.
 This herb may be indicted where there is a hyperactive or agitated state in the nervous system.
 The positive potential of this plant is to enable calmness and centring one through times of acute stress.

 This herb is often used to support in anxiety.
 It is popular for use in plant medicine for grounding the nervous system where repetitive thoughts or worries plague the mind.

 California poppy may be used for pain that interferes with sleep or for pain in the nerves such as is experienced in sciatica and shingles.
 This can be applied both topically and internally.

 California poppy is thought to have an affinity to the emotional heart.
 This is due to its dynamic combination of hypotensive, antispasmodic and nervine actions.
 It is indicated where stresses and strains link to the nervous system causing symptoms in the heart and vascular system.
 These may be symptoms such as increased heart rate, mild chest pain and palpitations.

 It can be used to gently relax these tensions, harmonising the mind to bring a sense of calm and serenity to the heart.